tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 036.md

 - The gang fucks about at the gilded lily.
 - The group meets [[Silas]] in the gilded lily, who inquires about hired help to venture into the city.
 - After a night of rest, the group heads into the city to investigate a sewer.
+- We fought a bunch of minotaurs and a Cthul? in the sewer.
+- Silas got a minotaur horn.
 -